sohooo/k8s-playbooks/README.md

 ansible-inventory -i inventories/hosts.ini --graph
 ```

 Run the maintenance workflow against a single cluster.
-The playbook first operates on the control-plane group and then repeats the workflow for the worker group defined in the inventory:
+The playbook targets the combined `kube_nodes` group and, thanks to the
+inventory ordering, finishes the control-plane hosts before moving on to workers:

 ```bash
 ansible-playbook -i inventories/hosts.ini playbooks/maintenance.yml --limit kube_alpha
 ```

-> The plays target the global `kube_control_plane` and `kube_workers` groups.
-Use `--limit <cluster>` to narrow execution to a
+> The play consumes the global `kube_nodes` aggregate (which includes `kube_control_plane` and `kube_workers`).
+Use `--limit <cluster>` to
-> single cluster so the helper tasks can derive the correct delegate facts.
+> narrow execution to a single cluster so the helper tasks can derive the correct delegate facts.

 You can also target an individual host or a subset of node types: